Dam Safety

 • Vegetation can also provide habitat and cover for ground burrowing or digging animals (eg. foxes, rabbits) that may also impact and threaten the safety of the embankment

-For details on the work at a specific site please scroll below.
+For details regarding our work at a Maroubra Dam, please see below.

 Protecting our Dams and Communities